savoirfairelinux/dhtnet/README.md

 ## Packaging and release

 In `extras/packaging`, you will find a `build_packages.sh` script which will build packages for supported plateform.
 You must provide as argument the OS for which you want to build.
-You can't specify the plateform (arm64, x86, ...) as you can compile only for the same plateform as the one you are running on.
+You are unable to specify the plateform (arm64, x86, ...) as you can compile only for the same plateform as the one you are running on.

 **Usage:**
 ```bash